s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 		`(t1 * t2 * t3 ... * tn) -> t`
 		this happens IFF
-			lang can type-check (figure out / conclude / infer) `expr`'s end result to be of type `t` in the static environment created for function binding, which contains
+			lang can type-check (figure out / conclude / infer) `expr`'s end result to be of type `t` in a new static environment S created for function binding.
+To contruct S
-			* enclosing static env (i.e. earlier bindings)
+			1. copy enclosing static environment (i.e. earlier bindings) into S
-			* info about type of each argument (available in `fn_name (x1 : t1, x2 : t2... xn : tn)`)
+			2. extend S with info about type of each argument (available in `fn_name (x1 : t1, x2 : t2... xn : tn)`)
-			* this fn's own return type, i.e.
+			3. extend above S with this fn's own return type, i.e.
 			  `fn_name : (t1 * t2 * ... tn) -> t`
 			  because the function body may be recursive.
 		How `t` is determined is magic which will be discussed in later